ritchie46/ritchievink.com/content/post/vi_from_scratch.md

 ## Aleatoric and epistemic uncertainty
 *Update September 27, 2019*

 In the example above we have used variational inference to infer $y$ by setting an approximating distribution $Q\_{\theta}(Y)$.
 Next we've defined a neural network capable of parameterizing this variational distribution $ f: \mathbb{R}^d \mapsto \mathbb{R}^n, \quad f(x) = \theta $, where $\theta = \\{ \mu, \sigma \\}$.
-By inherently modelling $\mu$ and $\sigma$ as a dependency on $X$, we were able the **aleatoric** uncertainty.
+By inherently modelling $\mu$ and $\sigma$ as a dependency on $X$, we were able to model the **aleatoric** uncertainty.
 This kind of uncertainty is called statistical uncertainty.
 This is the inherent variance in the data which we have to accept because the underlaying data generation process is stochastic in nature.
 In a pragmatic view, nature isn't deterministic and some examples of random processes that lead to aleatoric uncertainty are:

 * Throwing a dice.
 * Firing an arrow with exactly the same starting conditions (the vibrations, wind, air pressure all may lead to a slightly different result).
-* The cards your dealt in a poker game.
+* The cards you are dealt in a poker game.

-Aleatory can have two flavors, beging **homoscedastic** and **heteroscedastic**.
+Aleatory can have two flavors, being **homoscedastic** and **heteroscedastic**.

 ### Homoscedastic
 We often assume homoscedastic uncertainty.
-For example in the model definition of linear regression $y = X \beta + \epsilon$ we incorporate and $\epsilon$ for the noise in the data.
+For example in the model definition of linear regression $y = X \beta + \epsilon$ we incorporate $\epsilon$ for the noise in the data.
 In linear regression, $\epsilon$ is not dependent on $X$ and is therefore assumed to be constant.

 {{< figure src="/img/post-27-vi-from-scratch/homoscedastic.png" title="Example of homoscedastic uncertainty.
 [2]" >}}

 ### Heteroscedastic
 If the aleatoric uncertainty is dependent on $X$, we speak of heteroscedastic uncertainty.
-This was the case inthe example we've used above.
+This was the case in the example we've used above.
 The figure below shows another example of heteroscedastic uncertainty.

 {{< figure src="/img/post-27-vi-from-scratch/heteroscedastic.png" title="Example of heteroscedastic uncertainty.
 [2]" >}}

 ### Epistemic uncertainty
-The second flavor of uncertainty is epistemic uncertainty and is the type that is influenced by us as algorithm designers.
+The second flavor of uncertainty is epistemic uncertainty.
+We as algorithm designers have influence on this type of uncertainty.
+We can actually reduce it, or make it much worse, by our decisions.
 For instance, the way of bootstrapping the data when splitting test, train, and validation sets had influence on the parameters we fit.
 If we bootstrap differently, we end up with different parameter values, how certain can we be that these are correct?
 Epistemic uncertainty can be reduced by acquiring more data, designing better models, or incorporate better features.

 ## Bayes by backprop